 Kids: Grow your own stories with the help of our Imagination Lab activity e-zines!
 Call The Story Seeds Hotline at 646-389-5153, email us at firstname.lastname@example.org, or visit our website to submit your story ideas.
 You can also join The Story Seeds Society, our kids listeners club.

 Grownups: Visit www.storyseedspodcast.com for subscription links, to sign up for our newsletter, and to download our printable activity e-zines for your kids (or the kid in you!) that offer opportunities to read, write, and get creative alongside listening to each episode .
 You can also follow us on Instagram @storyseedspod, on Twitter @litsafarimedia, and on Facebook @literarysafari.

 Get our Imagination Lab: Experiments in Creativity activity book!
-It's the pairs perfectly with the podcast and features tons of episode-inspired prompts and projects!
+It pairs perfectly with the podcast and features tons of episode-inspired prompts and projects!
 Order your copy here!